Have Student Loans? Here’s How to Get Rid of Them

 If you took out student loans to pay for those college years, you and your budget probably find yourself still experiencing that end-of-the-school-year feeling when it comes to money.
 It’s a vibe lots of Americans have.

-USA Today reports that student loan debt in the United States totals a whopping $1.2 trillion.
-The class of 2014 graduated with school debt of $33,000 per person.
-That translates to a monthly payment of just under $400 for 10 years!
+In fact, the class of 2016 graduated with an average school debt of $37,000 per person.
+That translates to a monthly payment of about $425 for 10 years (at a 6.8% interest rate)!

 Here’s how you can use your budget to ditch your student loans at a quicker pace:

 If you don’t use it, lose it.
-Whether it’s a seldom-used gym membership or a satellite TV package with a bunch of channels you never watch, look at your budget and cut out items you are paying for, but not using.
-That goes a long way toward clipping a year or two off of your loan payoff time.
+Whether it’s a seldom-used gym membership or a satellite TV package with a bunch of channels you never watch, look at your budget and cut out items you’re paying for but not using.
+That goes a long way toward clipping a year or two off your loan payoff time.

-Under budget challenge.
+Look out for leftover cash.
 Budgeted $500 for groceries, but only spent $400?
-Put that extra money toward your student loan!
+Put that extra money toward your student loans!
 When you come in under budget on food or any other category, use the difference to pay down your school debt.
 Don’t be surprised if it equals an additional payment for the month.

-Think of all the things you could do without a nearly $400 monthly student loan payment (not to mention the interest you save)!
+Think of all the things you could do without a monthly student loan payment (not to mention the interest you’d save)!
 Imagine putting that money toward the things you said you’d do after college like traveling or buying a house.

 That day is coming.
-When you put your mind and budget to it, you can kick your school loan to the curb.
-And once you do, you’ll have a different end-of-the-year feeling—the one that feels like the start of summer vacation.
+When you put your mind and budget to it, you can kick your school loans to the curb.
+And once you do, you’ll have a different end-of-the-school-year feeling—the one that feels like the start of summer vacation.